CSU-KangHu/HiTE/README.md

  # (2) The option "-B" is used to specify directories to be mounted.
  #     It is recommended to set ${host_path} and ${container_path} to your user directory, and ensure
  #     that all input and output files are located within the user directory.
- # (3) "-pwd /HiTE" and "python main.py" do not need to be changed.
+ # (3) "--pwd /HiTE" and "python main.py" do not need to be changed.

  # e.g., my command: singularity run -B /home/hukang:/home/hukang --pwd /HiTE /home/hukang/HiTE.sif python main.py
  # --genome /home/hukang/HiTE/demo/genome.fa